 This is the concluding excerpt from writer Alistair Aitken’s detailed look at the Scottish Regiments of the British Army and their association with pipers and pipe bands.
 He begins with the Scots Guards.
-The above picture shows SG regimental pipers led by P/M William Ross (seated, front) in 1914.
 We wish to acknowledge the assistance of Major Steven Small, Director of Army Bagpipe Music and Highland Drumming, for his assistance with this series.

 The Scots Guards

 The Scots Regiment of Foot Guards had its origin in the civil wars of the 17th century, and its existence can be traced back to 1639.
 In that year Archi

 bald Campbell, 8th Earl of Argyll, Chief of the Clan Campbell, raised a Regiment of Foot to join the Covenanting Army.
 The regiment was stationed in small detachments throughout the western Highlands for the next three years.
 In 1642 King Charles l approved the transfer of the regiment to ‘King’s Service’ when it became known as the ‘Lyfe Guard of Foot’ and thereafter served in Ireland for seven years.